Canius-p/FU/README.md

 # FU
-Just a simple program of c pattern programming to print middle finger
+Just a simple program of c pattern printing to print middle finger